-Barry Cregan, senior vice president of resort operations; Steve Karoul, vice president of casino marketing; and Michael Rodriguez, vice president of analysis and planning, have left the company, Butera informed employees last Friday 13th by email, according to a published report in The Day.
+Barry Cregan, senior vice president of resort operations; Steve Karoul, vice president of casino marketing; and Michael Rodriguez, vice president of analysis and planning, have left the company, Butera informed employees last Friday 13th by email, according to a published report in

 "All three of those guys are talented executives who have done a great job for Foxwoods," Butera told the paper in an interview.
 "We're trying to make some changes, going in a different direction, and we have some young talent that's going to help us get there."